usamaamir92/mountain-data-warehouse/README.md

 # Mountain Data Warehouse Web App

 This repository contains a full-stack web application for a product and order management system.
-The app was built using ASP.NET Core (backend) React with TypeScript (frontend).

 ## Tech Stack